Will an electric car work in the winter?

 Worried about a cold snap immobilising your electric car?
 Here, we explain how cold weather affects electric vehicles

 Believe it or not, the UK has a relatively mild climate.
 Its warm-ish summers and cool winters are nowhere near as extreme as what you get in some of North America and much of Eastern Europe.

 However, sub-zero temperatures – especially at night – are common in the UK during January and February, with the possibility of snow during particularly cold snaps.
 Unfamiliar conditions can prove tricky for motorists as the local authorities desperately try to keep traffic moving.

-How does winter affect an electric vehicle?
+How does winter affect electric cars?

-For example, Renault says its latest ZOE Z.E.50 will do as much as 295 miles if you travel at a steady 31mph when the outside temperature is 20 degrees Celsius.
-Should the temperature drop to -15 degrees Celsius, then the very same car, travelling at the same speed, will do just 220 miles.
-Of course, the faster you go, the lower the range; in sub-zero temperatures, you can expect less than 100 miles of range in a ZOE Z.E.50 travelling at 80mph.
+For example, Renault says its latest ZOE will do as much as 295 miles if you travel at a steady 31mph when the outside temperature is 20 degrees Celsius.
+Should the temperature drop to -15 degrees Celsius, then the same car, travelling at the same speed, will do just 220 miles.
+Of course, the faster you go, the lower the range; in sub-zero temperatures, you can expect less than 100 miles of range in a ZOE at 80mph.

 Another effect of cold weather is that charging speeds from public rapid-charging stations may be slower.
 Tesla points out that extreme cold weather can result in a slower charging speed at its Supercharger stations, and the same could be true of other providers' public charging points.

 Should I worry when driving an electric car in winter?

 Apart from keeping an eye on you car's predicted range, as well as the weather and road conditions, there isn’t much to worry about.
 You should bear in mind, though, that electric cars are in general heavier than petrol and diesel models.